FelthamLaboratory/E3-ome/README.md

-# E3-ome
+# The human E3-ome
 A curated resource for exploring the human E3 ligase landscape, including annotations, classification, and functional insights.
 This project aims to support discovery of E3 ligases in the research community.

 E3 ligases represent a large and diverse class of proteins with emerging importance as therapeutic targets.
 However, the landscape of E3 ligases remains fragmented across datasets and classifications.

-The E3-ome provides a unified, gene-centric resource to support systematic exploration and discovery in this space.
+The human E3-ome provides a unified, gene-centric resource to support systematic exploration and discovery in this space.

 ![E3-ome app](docs/E3-ome.jpg)